OldSecureIQLab/GoRAT/README.md

 2. Edit the client.go file in IP;
 specify the public ip address of the computer where the server.go file will be launched;
 you can also change the PORT in client.go and server.go to the same one.
+3. Install library for colours using command: go get github.com/fatih/color
-3. On the Windows operating system, you need to compile the client.go file with the command: go build -ldflags -H=windowsgui client.go.
+4. On the Windows operating system, you need to compile the client.go file with the command: go build -ldflags -H=windowsgui client.go.
-4. If you wish, you can compress the finished exe file with the upx packer and come up with a distribution method, but you yourself will decide.
+5. If you wish, you can compress the finished exe file with the upx packer and come up with a distribution method, but you yourself will decide.

 ## GoRat features
 [ close ]     => close this connection